labgrid-project/labgrid/doc/configuration.rst

      delay: 2.0

 Arguments:
-  - delay (float): configurable delay in seconds between off and on
+  - delay (float, default=1.0): delay in seconds between off and on

 USBPowerDriver
 ~~~~~~~~~~~~~~